apache/flink-kubernetes-operator/docs/content/_index.md

 # Flink Kubernetes Operator

 The Flink Kubernetes Operator extends the [Kubernetes](https://kubernetes.io/) API with the ability to manage and operate Flink Deployments.
-It features periodic savepoint triggers, stateful Flink job upgrades on configuration change and admission control on job submission amongst others.
+The operator features the following amongst others:
+- Deploy and monitor Flink Application and Session deployments
+- Upgrade, suspend and delete deployments
+- Full logging and metrics integration
+- Flexible deployments and native integration with Kubernetes tooling

-{{< img src="/img/concepts/overview.svg" alt="Flink Operator Overview" >}}
+{{< img src="/img/overview.svg" alt="Flink Operator Overview" >}}

 {{< columns >}}
 ## Try the Flink Kubernetes Operator